krzysztofzablocki/Sourcery/README.md

 **For each function:**
  - Implement the function
  - Add a `functionCalled` boolean to check if the function was called
- - Add a `functionRecievedArguments` tuple to check the arguments that were passed to the function
+ - Add a `functionReceivedArguments` tuple to check the arguments that were passed to the function
  - Add a `functionReturnValue` variable and return it when the function is called.

 **For each variable:**